FROM PAGE TO STAGE FESTIVAL OF NEW MUSICAL THEATRE

 IN PARTNERSHIP WITH THE HOPE MILL THEATRE

-Aria Entertainment’s thriving new musical theatre festival, From Page To Stage returns for its 6th year, with submissions now open.
+Aria Entertainment’s thriving new musical theatre festival, From Page To Stage returns for its 6th year.
 This year’s festival will take place in September at Southwark Playhouse, and follows the hugely successful 2017 festival, which took place at The Other Palace, and received over 300 submissions from across the UK and internationally.

 From Page To Stage 2018 will showcase each step of how an original musical is developed, from a song-writing showcase, to full staged readings of new musicals.
 There will also be a showcase evening, which will feature sections of at least four different shows in development with a repertory cast.